PROJECT 38

 Demand, who is well known for his photographs, has become deeply interested in architecture and exhibition design.
 For this project, he turns his attention to the artworks in the Kaldor Collection and to the Art Gallery building, designed by Japanese architecture firm SANAA.
 Demand is familiar with SANAA’s practice, having made a series of research visits to their Tokyo studio.
 This project has been closely informed by his research.

-Demand has developed a remarkable spatial design and exhibition layout which transforms Naala Badu’s expansive contemporary collection gallery into a labyrinth of floating, coloured planes and pavilions, offering a surprising new experience of the gallery space and the art it contains.
+Demand has developed a remarkable spatial design and exhibition layout which transforms Naala Badu’s expansive contemporary gallery into a dynamic labyrinth of floating, coloured planes and pavilions, offering a surprising new experience of the gallery space and the art it contains.

 Thomas Demand presented the 25th Kaldor Public Art Project in 2012 at the Commercial Travellers’ Association in Sydney’s Martin Place.